keithjgrant/keithjgrant.com/content/posts/2019/01/low-friction-workflow-for-notes.md

 ## Getting on the IndieWeb

-If you’re the type of person who uses a static site generator (i.e. a developer or at least rather technically literate), you should be able to set this stuff up yourself.
+If you’re the type of person who uses a static site generator (i.e. a developer or otherwise technically literate), you should be able to set this stuff up yourself.
 None of it is too complicated, but there several pieces to it.

 Each piece on its own is fairly straightforward, and there is a sort of exponential return: the more of these pieces you put in place, the more they work together to give you a smooth workflow.
 Which is why I want to start by illustrating the final experience.
 I will avoid bogging this down with the _how_ (that will come in the following posts) and will instead focus on _what_.
-I will get into the specifics in the following posts.
+I will get into the specifics in the rest of this post series.

 If you already have a blog or website: Congratulations!
 You’re already on the IndieWeb.
 The rest is a series of enhancements you can make to add to that experience.